For bruised heads and head injuries it is important to look for signs of internal head injury and monitor the casualty closely for the next 48 hours.

 - vomiting more than once

 NB: It is not unusual for children to vomit immediately after an accident in response to pain, so do not panic if the child is sick just once after a head injury, but do get them seen by a qualified health professional.
+(For more information about when to call an ambulance, we suggest you read this article from our archive)

 Children often have nose bleeds.
 They can be a result of warm weather or exercise, which dilate the small blood vessels in their nose, or they can be the result of picking or poking their noses, or running into things.